Skip to main content

 If confidence isn't a valid criterion, what is?
 Four things, and all four must be true at the same time.

 2. Positive expectancy.
-Your expectancy per trade, which you calculated in Lesson 5, must be positive across the full 3-month sample.
-Not just the last two weeks.
+Your expectancy must be positive across the full 3-month sample.
 Not just the best month.
-The entire period.
-If your expectancy is positive but driven by one or two outlier wins, that's a red flag, not a green light.
+If your expectancy is driven by one or two outlier wins, that's a red flag.

 4. Risk per trade stays at 1%.
-Scaling up doesn't mean accepting more risk per trade.
-It means your account has grown enough that 1% of a larger account allows for more contracts.
-If your account hasn't grown, you haven't earned the right to trade bigger.
-The math does the deciding, not you.
+Scaling up means your account has grown enough that 1% allows more contracts.

 Decision flowchart for evaluating whether to increase position size, with four criteria gates that must all pass before sizing up